Ahmed-Niyaz/FeastFlow/README.md

 ## 🚀 Key Features Implementation

-- **Smart Caching**: Local storage caching for food items with configurable duration
-- **Seamless Cart Sync**: Real-time synchronization between local storage and database
-- **Live Updates**: Automatic polling for order status changes
+- **Food Filtering**: Browse and filter food items efficiently by categories.
+- **Cart Management**: Add or remove items to/from the cart with ease.
+- **Checkout Process**: Streamlined checkout with delivery details and order summary.
+- **Payment Integration**: Secure payment handling for seamless transactions.
+- **Delivery Tracking**: Real-time updates on order status (Processing, Out for Delivery, Delivered).

 ## 💻 Local Development